The Power Of Smiling: 7 Health Benefits Of Smiling

 Studies have also shown that most people feel that others who smile are much more approachable than those who do not smile.

 This can help with work, friends, and complete strangers, as others can feel like you are easier to talk to and they are not afraid to approach you.

 Similarly, this can provide an overall nicer experience when talking and interacting with someone who smiles, rather than with someone who doesn’t.

 4. Smiles Are Contagious

 Have you ever found that when someone smiles at you, you automatically smile back?
-It could be a friend, work colleague or maybe even a stranger.
+It could be a friend, work colleague, or maybe even a stranger.

 Research has shown that due to something that we all possess called Mirror Neurons, we often respond to the act of smiling by imitating it and smiling ourselves.

 This will then also cause us to simulate the emotions that come with the action of smiling too.
-Consequently, this will cause those involved with the act of smiling (for example, a work colleague who smiled to you and now, also you), to become happier and feel happier emotions too.
+Consequently, this will cause those involved with the act of smiling (for example, a work colleague who smiled at you and now, also you), to become happier and feel happier emotions too.
 So, smiles really can be contagious!

 5. Smiling Boosts Your Activity